Assembly Line Balancing

 The types of constraints considered are:

-Manually moving tasks can be quick, but doesn't always lead to the most efficient overall balance.
+Manually moving tasks can be quick but don't always lead to the most efficient overall balance.
 You can use Proplaner's flexible, user-driven, industry-leading balancing algorithms to generate balances that:

 View and filter data in tables, charts, and graphical formats to perform detailed analysis and presentations.
 Reports can be exported to Excel or other reporting applications for further manipulation.